realworldocaml/book/book/maps-and-hashtables/README.md

 - : int list = [1; 2; 3; 5]
 ```

-In addition to the operators you would expect to have for maps, sets support
+In addition to the operators you would expect to have for maps, sets
-the traditional set operations, including union, intersection, and set
+support the traditional set operations, including union, intersection,
-difference.
-And, as with maps, we can create sets based on type-specific
-comparators or on the polymorphic comparator.
+and set difference.

 ### Modules and Comparators